 If you aren’t sure if the property is what you’re looking for take some time to think about it…

 Before you start looking you should decide if you want to rent a furnished or an unfurnished property.
 Check with the landlord what is included as there is no standard definition of furnished and unfurnished for example:

 Unfurnished properties are usually slightly cheaper.
 Although no furniture is provided carpets and curtains are often supplied.

 Part furnished properties will generally include carpets and curtains and some white goods such as fridge or cooker.
 This can be a good option if you already have some furniture.

 Furnished properties do not always have the same furniture.
-Generally it will included carpets, curtains, beds and wardrobes, table and chairs and a cooker and fridge.
+Generally it will include carpets, curtains, beds and wardrobes, table and chairs, a cooker, and a fridge.